digirix/Apexsaas/Progress.md

 - Form validation errors displayed inline with fields

 ## Conclusion
 The project has made significant progress with a solid foundation in place.
 The authentication system is working correctly, and the Setup Module is fully functional.
 The Clients Module has been substantially enhanced with complete CRUD operations for clients and entities, as well as comprehensive entity configuration capabilities for services and tax jurisdictions.

-The next major focus will be implementing the Tasks Module to complete the core functionality of the application, followed by the User Management and Client Portal features.
+The Tasks Module is currently under development with the basic functionality for task listing and creation implemented.
+The Administrative Task form is complete and functional, while the Revenue Task form is still being refined to address dropdown selection issues related to entity and service fields.
+The implementation of the Compliance Configuration and Invoice Information tabs is pending, along with edit/delete functionality for tasks.
+Future phases will include recurring tasks, dashboard analytics, and client portal access.